Kylecon15/Numerical_Methods_Algorithms/README.md

 # Numerical_Methods_Algorithms
-## This Repository contains all of the algorithms I wrote in my numerical methods class at Colorado State University.
+## This Repository contains all the algorithms I have wrote in my numerical methods class at Colorado State University.